tobbelobb/auto-calibration-simulation-for-hangprinter/README.md

 # Auto Calibration Simulation for Hangprinter
-Hangprinter is a parallel line driven RepRap with four translational degrees of freedom.
+Hangprinter is a parallel line driven RepRap 3D Printer.
 It's repo is [here](https://github.com/tobbelobb/hangprinter).

 The Hangprinter Project has a goal of auto-calibration.
-That requires locating anchor points by sampling relative line lengths with tight lines at unknown positions, starting from an unknown position.
+That requires locating anchor points by sampling relative line lengths with tight lines at unknown positions.
 This code tries to optimize the anchor positions to fit the samples of relative line lengths.

 Note that this code assumes that the B-anchor has a positive x-coordinate.